ncasich/faceit_hrm/README.md

 4. Company forms already sends data to proper controller methods (make the rest the same)
 5. Add notes (see reactjs 02_notes app)
 6. Make delete actions for all models
 7. Copy backend from faceit_hrm
+8. Permissions and authentification